KYC Meaning KYC Full Form and KYC in Insurance

 Identity Proof

-Documents like Aadhaar card, PAN card, Voter ID card, or Passport can be used as identity proof for KYC.
+Documents like Aadhaar card, PAN card, Voter ID card, or Passport can be used as identity proof.
 It is generally recommended to carry the originals for verification, although some institutions might accept clear photocopies.
 In certain cases, other government-issued photo identity cards might be acceptable.
-Always check with the specific bank or insurance company beforehand to confirm accepted documents.
-If you are a foreign national residing in India, you might need to provide additional documents like your passport and visa for KYC verification.
+If you are a foreign national residing in India, you might need to provide your passport and visa for KYC verification.

 Address Proof

-Utility bills (electricity, water) issued within the last three months, rental agreements with your name on it, or bank statements mentioning your current address can serve as address proof for KYC.
-If you are renting, a letter from the landlord mentioning your tenancy might be acceptable in some cases.
-While physical copies are often preferred, some institutions might accept scanned copies of documents for online KYC.
-Always check with the specific bank or insurance company beforehand to confirm their accepted forms of address proof.
+Utility bills such as electricity or water bills issued within the last three months, rental agreements with your name, or bank statements showing your current address can serve as address proof.
+If renting, a letter from the landlord may also be acceptable.
+While physical copies are preferred, some institutions may accept scanned copies for online KYC.

 Photograph